oracle/rwloadsim/docs/SQL.md

 As examples, any of "select", "SELECT", "alter", will initiate scan for SQL and any of "begin", "DECLARE" will initiate scan for PL/SQL.
 The comments "/\*" or "--" will also initiate scan for respectively SQL or PL/SQL.
-There is a distinction between SQL and PL/SQL in how they are teminated, which is somewhat similar to SQL\*Plus:
+There is a distinction between SQL and PL/SQL in how they are terminated, which is somewhat similar to SQL\*Plus:
 Both can be terminated by a line with whitespace and / or . at the end of the line, and SQL can additionally be terminated by ; at the end of a line.